jamie2210/CI_MS3_RR/TESTING.md

 ### __Performance__

-Performance testing was done using lighthouse in chrome developer tools testing the performance, accessibility, best practices and SEO of the website.
-Some of the scores are lower than I'd like them to be but for most of them, the lower ones especialy, it was from labels or formatting within Materialize I which I could not change so it's not something I'm too worried about.
+Performance testing was done using lighthouse in chrome developer tools testing the performance, accessibility, best practices, and SEO of the website.
+Some of the scores are lower than I'd like them to be but for most of them, the lower ones especially, it was from labels or formatting within Materialize I which I could not change so it's not something I'm too worried about.
 <br>
 <details><summary>Logged Out Home</summary>
 <img src="documentation/testing/lighthouse/logged-out-home.png">